emdelponte/research-compendium-website/README.md

 # Credits

-This compendium was developed based on the ideas and examples in a few resources which suggest a research compendium structured as an R package.
-However, this is not an R package as I focused mainly on four main Rmd files that are used to generatethe html output of the compendium.
-There is clear separation of the data and the output files.
+This compendium was developed based on the ideas and examples in other resources which suggest a research compendium structured as an R package.
+However, this is not an R package as I focused mainly on four main Rmd files that are used to generatethe html output of the compendium, but there there is clear separation of the data and the output files.

 [Marwick et al. 2017](https://doi.org/10.7287/peerj.preprints.3192v1) [jhollist manuscriptpackage](https://github.com/jhollist/manuscriptPackage)